telus/tds-core/packages/FlexGrid/FlexGrid.md

+**Use the "Open isolated" button above to view this component in full-width mode.**

 The `FlexGrid` system is a thin wrapper over [react-flexbox-grid](https://github.com/roylee0704/react-flexbox-grid), which implements [flexboxgrid.css](http://flexboxgrid.com/).
 It uses a series of rows and columns to layout and align content 2-dimensionally.